 Waikiki Primary School is fortunate to have dedicated specialist staff in the curriculum areas of:

-Music: The Waikiki Primary School Music program is led by passionate musician and educator, Miss Amanda Oliver.
+Music: The Waikiki Primary School Music program is led by passionate music educator, Mrs Kate Cullinane.
 Students are exposed to a dynamic and rich West Australian Music Curriculum experience that is engaging and fun.

 Students not only express themselves musically but respond to the music of others in various settings.
 Students draw upon their own cultural traditions and experiences to learn about those of others.
 Learning through the arts at Waikiki encourages students to understand themselves and the world around them in a meaningful and culturally respectful way with regular links to Rockingham’s and Australia’s indigenous heritage.